Messi to PSG signing confirmed; will wear no. 30 (video) - Transfer news

 Messi began a brand new chapter of his legendary career, at the age of 34, when PSG announced on Tuesday that the Argentine great has signed a two-year, $104-million contract (reported figures) to join forces with Neymar, Kylian Mbappe, Angel di Maria and Sergio Ramos, among others.

-Messi and his family arrived in Paris to nothing short of a hero’s welcome on Tuesday.
+Messi and his family arrived in Paris to nothing short of a hero’s welcome.

 Messi will wear no. 30 — the number he wore when he made his professional debut back in 2004 — at PSG.
 The Evening Standard previously reported that Neymar, who currently wears the no. 10, offered the talismanic shirt to his dear friend, but Messi declined.